Likud: Shamir and Netanyahu's first term

-On 28 August 1983, Begin announced his intention to resign as Prime Minister.
+On 28 August 1983 Begin announced his intention to resign as prime minister.
 He was replaced by Yitzhak Shamir, a former commander of the Lehi underground, who defeated Deputy Prime Minister David Levy in a leadership election held by Herut's central committee.
 Shamir was seen as a hard-liner, who opposed the Camp David accords and Israel's withdrawal from Southern Lebanon.
 The party won 41 seats in the 1984 election, less than the Alignment's 44.
 The Alignment was unable to form a government on its own, leading to the formation of a rotation government, led jointly by the Alignment and Likud.
-Shimon Peres became the Prime Minister, with Shamir becoming the Foreign Minister.
-In October of 1986, the two switched posts.
+Shimon Peres became the prime minister, with Shamir becoming the foreign minister.
+In October 1986, the two switched posts.
 The Likud won the 1988 election, defeating the Alignment by a one-seat Margin.
-The two parties formed another government, in which Shamir served as Prime Minister without a rotation.
-In 1990, Peres withdrew from the government and led a successful vote of no-confidence against it, in what became known as the dirty trick.
+The two parties formed another government, in which Shamir served as prime minister without a rotation.
+In 1990 Peres withdrew from the government and led a successful vote of no confidence against it, in what became known as the dirty trick.
 Shamir formed a new government with right-wing parties, which served until the 1992 election, in which the Likud was defeated by Yitzhak Rabin's Labor Party.

-Shamir stepped down as Likud leader after losing the election in March of 1993.
+Shamir stepped down as Likud leader after losing the election in March 1993.
 To replace him, the party held its first primary election, in which former United Nations Ambassador Benjamin Netanyahu defeated David Levy, Benny Begin and Moshe Katsav, becoming the Leader of the Opposition.
-In 1995, Following the assassination of Yitzhak Rabin, Shimon Peres, his temporary successor, decided to call early elections in order to give the government a mandate to advance the peace process.
-The election was held in May of 1996, and included a direct vote for the Prime Minister in which Netanyahu narrowly defeated Peres, becoming the new Prime Minister.
+In 1995, following the assassination of Yitzhak Rabin, Shimon Peres, his temporary successor, decided to call early elections in order to give the government a mandate to advance the peace process.
+The election was held in May 1996, and included a direct vote for the prime minister in which Netanyahu narrowly defeated Peres, becoming the new prime minister.